-Cruciate ligament injury in dogs is the most common cause of hind limb lameness.
+Cruciate ligament injuries in dogs are the most common causes of hind limb lameness.
 Just as football players suffer cruciate ligament injuries, so do dogs – the knee is one of the weakest joints in the body.

-Cruciate ligament injury in dogs can occur for serveral reasons:
+Cruciate ligament injuries in dogs can occur for several reasons:

 Signs of cruciate ligament injury in dogs

 Cruciate ligament disease tends to occur in two forms.